eriiin/Deepfake-detection-project-for-CS523/README.md

 3.run cells below train with different modules to predict the model and get accuracy and results

-*The trained models can be used to predict if an image is handles by GANs(fake in an other word)!*
+*The trained modules can be used to predict if an image is handles by GANs(fake in an other word)!*